-The prostate is part of the male reproductive system.
+The prostate is a muscular, walnut-sized gland that makes chemicals that affect or control what other cells or organs do.
+It’s part of the male reproductive system.
 Its main job is to make seminal fluid, the milky substance that transports sperm.

-Where Is the Prostate Located?
+Where Is It Located?

 What Is Prostate Cancer?

 Prostate cancer is the most common cancer, excluding skin cancers, in American men.
 It is a malignant tumor of the prostate.
 In most men, the cancer grows very slowly.
 Many men with the disease will never know they have it.
 Early prostate cancer is confined to the prostate gland itself.
 Most men with this type of cancer can live for years with no problems.

 Doctors talk about prostate cancer in terms of a "grade" and a "stage."
 The grade is given to indicate how the cancer cells look under the microscope when a biopsy is analyzed.
 The grade often predicts how quickly a cancer is growing and will spread -- the higher the grade, the more likely it is that the cancer will grow and spread rapidly.
 The size and extent of the tumor when first detected determine its stage.

 What Causes Prostate Cancer?

 As with many cancers, it isn’t known.
 But doctors do know you're more likely to get it if you're African-American or have a family history of the disease.
 The male sex hormone testosterone also contributes to its growth.